-- Deliberate violations are when a company or practice fails to report breaches to patients in a timely manner or fails to correct them.
+- Deliberate violations are when a company or practice fails to report breaches to patients promptly or fails to correct them.

-In cases in which the OCR determines that either a HIPAA breach or noncompliance has occurred, an offending entity may seek resolution through voluntary compliance, corrective action or an entity-specific resolution agreement.
+In cases in which the OCR determines that either a HIPAA breach or noncompliance incident has occurred, the offending entity may seek resolution through voluntary compliance, corrective action, or an entity-specific resolution agreement.
 HIPAA breach penalties may be criminal or civil.

 Civil violations typically involve cases in which the covered entity fails to resolve the breach violation.
 A civil money penalty (CMP) is then imposed to cover the cost of the violation.
-HHS determines the amount in relation to the nature of the violation and the harm that resulted.
+The HHS determines the amount concerning the nature of the violation and the harm that resulted.

-OCR breaks down CMP violations into four tiers.
+The OCR breaks down CMP violations into four tiers:

-- First – Covered entity committed the error without having reasonably known about the breach.
-Costs: $100 to $50,000 per incident, up to $1.5 million.
+- First – The covered entity committed the error without having reasonably known about the breach.
+Costs: $100-50,000 per incident, up to $1.5 million.

-- Second – The organization either knew or would have known had it exercised due diligence even though the act wasn’t willful neglect.
-Costs: $1,000 to $50,000 per incident, up to $1.5 million.
+- Second – The organization either knew or would have known of the error had it exercised due diligence even though the act wasn’t willful neglect.
+Costs: $1,000-50,000 per incident, up to $1.5 million.

 - Fourth – The entity acted with willful neglect and failed to correct the issue.
 Costs: $50,000 per incident, up to $1.5 million.

 It’s important to note that covered entities’ employees may be responsible for penalties under the “corporate criminal liability” clause.
 If the employee is not directly liable, he or she can still be charged with aiding and abetting if there was foreknowledge of the breach.
-DOJ maintains that specific knowledge that an action was in violation of HIPAA is not required, so anyone in an office in which one exists may be held accountable.
+DOJ maintains that specific knowledge of an action that violated HIPAA is not required, so anyone in an office in which one exists may be held accountable.

-Just as with civil violations, there are three tiers of criminal HIPPA breach penalties, including:
+Similar to civil violations, there are three tiers of criminal HIPAA breach penalties, including:

 HIPAA Breach Costs

 Fines and charges are divided into reasonable-cause and willful-neglect categories.
-They factor in a variety of information, including encryption of data, employee error, data theft breaches, and how the entity has measured the effectiveness of the compliance program.
+They factor in a variety of information, including encryption of data, employee error, data theft breaches, and how the entity measures the effectiveness of the compliance program.

-Those examples illustrate that to ensure HIPAA compliance; it’s essential that an entity conducts periodically a HIPAA Risk Analysis.
-That will help you address the vulnerabilities in your practice and help you create safeguards against future breach penalities.
-The outcome of a Risk Analysis should address common operational functions such as assuring up to date policies and procedures and answer questions about encrypting data and how to handle emails, to mention just a few.
+As demonstrated in these examples, breaches are most often the result of negligence.
+That means that, in addition to understanding the HIPAA compliance requirements, an entity must also periodically conduct a HIPAA risk analysis.
+This examination will help you address the vulnerabilities in your practice and create safeguards against future breach penalities.
+Among various other objectives, a risk analysis should address common operational functions such as assuring up-to-date policies and procedures as well as answer questions about encrypting data and how to handle emails.

 After completing a risk analysis, carefully review the HIPAA Security Rule (SR).
 Compliance helps ensure that health data is protected, created, received, maintained, and transmitted appropriately.